From Sunbathing Naked to Dance Parties, Bad Bunny Is Making the Most of His Self-Quarantine

 From sunbathing naked (yes, you read that correctly!) to having dance parties with his rumored girlfriend Gabriela Berlingeri, Bad Bunny is making the most of his social distancing.

-Along with his fire dancing moves and pics of his hot bod, the YHLQMDLG singer has also shown off his acting chops.
+Along with his fire dance moves and pics of his hot bod, the YHLQMDLG singer has also shown off his acting chops.

 Over the weekend, he uploaded a video titled "Toy Story in the Times of Coronavirus," where he used characters from the beloved Pixar movie to explain, in his eyes, what has caused COVID-19.